-Chen recorded her debut CD and DVD, Live at Heinz Chapel, on the Heinz Chapel organ at the 2005 Convention of the American Institute of Organbuilders, and Treasures from the East with violinist Lewis Wong in 2010.
-Her playing has since been aired on “Pipedreams” from American Public Media, Hawaii Public Radio, and Taiwan’s Good News Radio.
+Chen has recorded multiple CDs: Reveries (2011) at Bethel University, Live at Heinz Chapel at the 2005 Convention of the American Institute of Organbuilders, and Treasures from the East with violinist Lewis Wong in 2010.
+Her playing has been aired on CNN.com, Pipedreams from American Public Media, Hawaii Public Radio, and Taiwan’s Good News Radio.
 Her compositions are exclusively available from Wayne Leupold Editions, Inc. She performs regularly with German violinist Viviane Waschbüsch (VivaChe Duo) and harpist and designer Arielle (Duo Mango).